Homeowners insurance is more than just another bill we have to pay every year.

 Consider a $1,500 jewelry rider.
 If you have $1,500 in the bank, you don’t need to pay for an insurance policy that will pay out $1,500 at most.

 Damage to a home by a flood could very well be catastrophic.
 For this reason, you will likely want to buy a flood insurance policy.

 Believe it or not, we suggest our clients hold flood insurance – even if they’re not in a flood zone.

 This is because not all claims on the national flood insurance program are made by those inside the designated special flood hazard areas.
 The Federal Emergency Management Agency (FEMA) reports that:

 More than 20 percent of flood claims come from properties outside the high risk flood zone.

-Said another way, if you don’t necessarily live in a flood zone, you can still see damage to your property from a flood.
+If you don’t live in a flood zone, you can still see damage to your property from a flood.
 And that damage can lead to hundreds of thousands of dollars in losses in a hurry.

-We see our clients forgo earthquake insurance for a few different reasons.
-The most popular reasons people skip this coverage include:
+We see our clients forgo earthquake insurance for a few reasons.
+The most popular reasons include the price and the deductible.